 You can find the details of the strategy here.

 Here is the source code for this strategy, you can go through ~200 lines of code and try to decipher what Peter is trying to do or you can just sign up for our ‘Python for Trading’ course that will teach (actually hand-hold you) to code your own trading strategy.

 Here’s how the strategy performed during the backtest:

 Performance in numbers:

 Peter thinks the strategy results are in good agreement with the traditional value investing.
 The selected stocks in this trading strategy outperformed the market by almost twice.

 However, backtesting results are on paper, there are multiple factors (more in number than quantitative trading) that affect fundamentals of a company and its performance.
 Developing a strategy that includes all of them is a mammoth task.

-Having said that, the markets are already moving towards algorithmic trading and slowly all sorts of data is being made available in machine readable format.
+Having said that, the markets are already moving towards algorithmic trading and slowly all sorts of data are being made available in machine-readable format.
 For example, news, social media and economic events based feeds are prevalent today.

-Incorporating fundamentals into an algorithm trading strategy and letting it do the heavy lifting is the way forward.
+Incorporating fundamentals into an algorithmic trading strategy and letting it do the heavy lifting is the way forward.
 This approach presents a new dimension of possibilities that were not accessible to tradition fundamentals trader.
-Take your first step towards learning algorithmic trading via our self-learning portal Quantra and our comprehensive virtual classroom based course Executive Programme in Algorithmic Trading (EPAT™).
+Take your first step towards learning algorithmic trading via our self-learning portal Quantra and our comprehensive virtual classroom-based course Executive Programme in Algorithmic Trading (EPAT™).